wllacer/dana-cube/README.md

     * Legalese is missing in code (copyrights, licence specs, and so on)

 __Update 2017/12/27__  We have a new core based on qt standard models.
-It simplifies a lot programming and has solved a number of perfomance isses with long guides, BUT we keep a pure non-qt core subsystem for those interested.
-This non-qt subsistem, sadly, is a WIP to assure code as much code compatibility as posible with the new core
+It simplifies a lot programming and has solved a number of perfomance isses with long guides, BUT we keep a pure non-qt core subsystem for those interested __Update 2018/04/13:__.
+The noqt subsystem has been _taken out_ for the time being (too many changes,too few hands to handle)

 Active tasks can be read [here](../docs/todo.md)